-A prospective student for the MMed degree programme must be in possession of the MBChB degree of this University or a qualification deemed by the University to be equivalent to the MBChB degree for at least two years.
-In addition such a student must be registered as a physician with the Health Professions Council of South Africa for at least one year.

-International students must have qualifications verified by SAQA.
-Contact department before applying for government positions.
-Contact department before application.
+- MBChB degree of this University or a qualification deemed by the University to be equivalent to the MBChB degree for at least two years. - Must be registered as a physician with the Health Professions Council of South Africa for at least one year. - International students must have qualifications verified by SAQA.